railwaycat/homebrew-emacsmacport/docs/emacs-start-helpers.md

 Get the script from https://gist.github.com/railwaycat/4043945 .
 There are also useful updates and rewrites in the comment of this gist.

 ## GUI helpers
 GUI helpers are usually for the Emacs-mac installed by formula, since formula installation is not able to put an App bundle `Emacs.app` to `/Applications` by the restriction of Homebrew.
+You can avoid the need for a GUI helper by installing from cask.

 ### helper 1
 Make a copy of `Emacs.app` to `/Applications`.
 This solution is hard to be classified as a helper script/app, but it might be the solution most close to a native app.